 FRP pipe typically does not have the same outside diameter as steel pipe, so it shouldn’t be assumed that a support intended for steel pipe will properly fit FRP pipe.
 This is particularly true in larger diameters where the outside diameter of the FRP pipe does not match the nominal size of the pipe (as it does for steel pipe).
 In FRP pipe, the nominal size of the pipe typically matches the inside diameter of the pipe, so the mismatch between the outside diameter of the pipe and the inside diameter of a steel pipe support can be significant.
 The supports should be designed to match the outside diameter of the FRP pipe.
 RPS provides a complete line of pipe supports designed specifically with this in mind, thereby eliminating any concern about proper fit of the supports.

 FRP pipe has a relatively low allowable axial stress, so it is important that supports be included at or near heavy in-line equipment.
 It is good practice to include supports at all valves as illustrated in this photo.

 It is important to locate supports to avoid pipe joints.
 The overall width of an FRP pipe joint is typically in the range of about one pipe diameter.
 Piping layout and support locations should be chosen with this in mind.
 If there is no other choice, the piping can be configured to accommodate a support on or at least near a joint, but this usually increases the cost significantly.

 Adhering to these basic principles when designing and fabricating the supports for an FRP piping system will go a long way to ensuring trouble-free performance of the piping system, and purchasing the supports from RPS will provide peace of mind that these principles have been properly addressed.
 Go to our Pipe Supports page to review our selection of supports and to place your order.

-Previous article in the series: How Pipe Stress Analysis is Carried Out
+Previous article in the series: An Introduction to FRP Pipe Stress Analysis

 Next in the series: FRP Pipe Installation